Retire by stateFigures verified May 31, 2026

 Costs vary sharply between downstate and upstate

-Housing and overall costs in New York City and its suburbs are among the highest in the country, while many upstate areas are far more affordable.
-Where you settle in the state can change your retirement budget dramatically.
+Housing and everyday costs in New York City and its suburbs are some of the highest in the country.
+Much of upstate is far cheaper.
+Where you settle inside the state can move your retirement budget by a wide margin.

 Upstate winters bring heavy snow and cold

-Areas near Lake Erie and Lake Ontario get heavy lake-effect snow, and northern New York sees long, cold winters.
-Snow removal, heating costs, and winter driving are real factors for retirees in these regions.
+Near Lake Erie and Lake Ontario, lake-effect snow piles up fast, and northern New York stays cold for months.
+Snow removal, heating bills, and winter driving are real here.

 National Weather Service Buffalo